 PUTTING THINGS INTO BOXES

-Therapy and medicine are rather fond of helping our understanding of life problems by putting them into boxes.
+Therapy and medicine are rather fond of understanding life problems by putting them into boxes.
 This is the world of diagnosis.
-Personally, I do little in this area but I have known people feel a sense of relief when there is a label for some of the things that are happening to them.
+I will introduce one ‘diagnostic’ tool that I have found helpful.

-taken from page 16 of Transactional Analysis: Treatment of Psychosis by Jacqui Lee Schiff and others (1975).
+My diagram is taken from page 16 of Transactional Analysis: Treatment of Psychosis by Jacqui Lee Schiff and others (1975).

 Now you can see why I left this out of my web site for some time.
 Actually, it may be simpler to manage than it looks, so let’s do that!